andrescosta/jobico-cloud/README.md

 This educational project started as a set of scripts to automate the process described in [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 Over time, it has evolved into a broader initiative that supports various  cluster topologies and integrates several Kubernetes extensions as addons.
 Despite these enhancements, the project remains an educational tool to deepen my understanding of technologies such as Kubernetes, its high availability configurations, Bash scripting, and Linux.

+For details on the project's implementation, check [IMPLEMENTATION.md](/IMPLEMENTATION.md).

 # Overview

 The following sections outline the various topologies that the tool can create, based on the parameters specified by command line or as a YAML file.